AI Ethics · OrevateAI

 • Demographic Parity: This metric requires that the proportion of positive outcomes is the same across different groups.
 For example, the loan approval rate should be the same for men and women.

 • Equalized Odds: This metric ensures that true positive rates and false positive rates are equal across groups.
-It’s stricter than demographic parity and often preferred when the consequences of false positives and false negatives differ significantly.
+It’s stricter than demographic parity and often preferred when outcomes have significant consequences.

 Building Ethical AI: Best Practices for Development